afair/make_id/README.md

     id[3,8]                #=> "f1272t01"
     #-------------------------->Hsssuuqq

-### Snowflake Id

-Snowflakes were invented at Twitter to stamp an identifier for a tweet or direct message.
+Snowflake Id's were invented at Twitter to stamp an identifier for a tweet or direct message.
 It is an 8-byte integer intended to be time-sorted and unique across the fleet of servers saving messages.
 It is a bit-mapped integer consisting of these parts: